Geotechnical investigation: Soil sampling

 Borings come in two main varieties: large diameter and small diameter.
 Large-diameter borings are rarely used because of safety concerns and expense but are sometimes used to allow a geologist or an engineer to visually and manually examine the soil and rock stratigraphy in-situ.
 Small-diameter borings are frequently used to allow a geologist or engineer to examine soil or rock cuttings or to retrieve samples at depth using soil samplers, and to perform in-place soil tests.
+Recommendations for the spacing and depth of investigations are presented in annex B.3 of Eurocode 7 - Geotechnical design - Part 2.

 Soil samples are often categorized as being either disturbed or undisturbed; however, "undisturbed" samples are not truly undisturbed.
 A disturbed sample is one in which the structure of the soil has been changed sufficiently that tests of structural properties of the soil will not be representative of in-situ conditions, and only properties of the soil grains (e.g., grain size distribution, Atterberg limits, compaction characteristic of soil, to determine the general lithology of soil deposits and possibly the water content) can be accurately determined.
 An undisturbed sample is one where the condition of the soil in the sample is close enough to the conditions of the soil in-situ to allow tests of structural properties of the soil to be used to approximate the properties of the soil in-situ.
 Specimens obtained by undisturbed method are used to determine the soil stratification, permeability, density, consolidation and other engineering characteristics.

 Offshore soil collection introduces many difficult variables.
 In shallow water, work can be done off a barge.
 In deeper water a ship will be required.
 Deepwater soil samplers are normally variants of Kullenberg-type samplers, a modification on a basic gravity corer using a piston.
 Seabed samplers are also available, which push the collection tube slowly into the soil.